quantified-uncertainty/squiggle/README.md

 - `packages/website` is the main descriptive website for squiggle, it is hosted at `squiggle-language.com`.
 - `packages/vscode-ext` is the VS Code extension for writing estimation functions.
+- `packages/cli` is an experimental way of using imports in squiggle, which is also on [npm](https://www.npmjs.com/package/squiggle-cli-experimental).

 # Develop